-Plaintiffs also make reference to the Consumer Products Safety Commission and asserts that Defendants failed to report and "fraudulently concealed" the product defects.
-However, Plaintiffs fail to provide any connection between any violation of the Consumer Product Safety Act and their common law claims in this case.
+The Russos also make reference to the Consumer Products Safety Commission and assert that Defendants failed to report and "fraudulently concealed" the product defects.
+However, they fail to provide any connection between any violation of the

+Consumer Product Safety Act and their common law claims in this case.
 Plaintiffs have not shown that application of Florida's statute of limitations principles are affected by possible federal regulatory matters.